 My mum used to let me choose my own breakfast whenever we went to a neighbourhood bakery.
-A sweeping glance always stopped me at the glassy yellow custards cocooned in shortcrust pastry.
-They made me burn with desire and I was a die-hard fan of biscuit-based egg tarts for the longest time.
-Recently, the multi-layered flaky crust version has also wormed its way into my heart.
+A sweeping glance always stopped me at egg tarts, with glassy yellow custard cocooned in shortcrust pastry.
+Many Singaporeans share the same love for egg tarts, though some stand on Team Pastry Crust, while others are on Team Cookie Crust.
 But whichever side you’re on, this list of 10 places selling old-school egg tarts in Singapore at under $2 per piece won’t disappoint.

 1. Leung Sang Hong Kong Pastries

 Image credit: @brianhe

 At Tiong Bahru MRT Station, I like to turn away from Tiong Bahru Plaza to the less gentrified side, because there nestles Leung Sang Hong Kong Pastries.
 Their Leung Sang Egg Tarts ($1.50), which I much prefer, has a puffier and flakier crust that turns into creaminess as I chew.
 This is in comparison to their Western Egg Tarts ($1.50), which sit on a firm base.
 I like devouring the whole thing right outside the shop to add to the nostalgic vibes.

 Exercise restraint at Tiong Bahru Galicier Bakery, as there’s a huge selection of raved-about nyonya kueh to shake up cake time.
 I love their ondeh ondeh ($0.60); eating it is like biting into a mochi that explodes with sweet gula melaka.
 Not to be cast aside are their egg tarts ($0.90).
 With a light and delicate custard, and crumbly but moist crust, it’s delectable and the cheapest find on this list.

 Address: Blk 55 Tiong Bahru Road, #01-39, Singapore 160055